lindleyw/autonav/readme.txt

 		     numbers.
-NOTE: 'start' and 'count' are applied first to trim which images are included in those displayed and paged. order="desc"    Sort order: "asc" ascending, "desc" descending, "rand" random orderby="x"     Where 'x' is one of the orderby parameters from: http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters
+NOTE: 'start' and 'count' are applied first to trim which images are included in those displayed and paged. order="desc"    Sort order: "asc" ascending, "desc" descending, "rand" random orderby="x"     Where 'x' is one of the below, or any orderby parameter from: http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters
+		        postmash -- use order defined by PostMash plugin meta:subpage_title -- sorts by any custom field; here we sort by the child page's title as overridden by the subpage_title custom field (see FAQ section)
 		     The orderby parameter is not used when displaying attachments or images from a directory.
-Also: 'postmash' for PostMash plugin's order;
-		     'meta:subpage_title' sorts by the custom field 'subpage_title' or you can use any other custom field; note that Wordpress will ignore posts or pages without that custom field. imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
+     imgrel="lightbox" Sets the relation tag of the <a> to be: rel="lightbox" group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]